Table of Contents

 Treatment for an alcohol use disorder will involve the following treatment elements:

-- Medical detox.
+- Detox.
 The detox team will closely monitor the withdrawal symptoms and provide medications to help minimize discomforts.

 - Psychotherapy.
 Cognitive behavioral therapy and dialectical behavior therapy help the individual make positive changes in thought and behavior patterns.